 This is followed by discussion and feedback, by which time it is clear as to whether we feel your material is ideal for the majority of cruise lines.
 This is not draconian but we may ask you to do further work to meet the standard we strive for.

 Once accepted we invite you to register with us.

-In accordance with the Cruise Lines terms and conditions it is essential that you have an up-to-date travel insurance policy and you must ask that your policy is endorsed to show you will be in a lecturer capacity on board a cruise ship.
+In accordance with the Cruise Lines terms and conditions it is essential that you have an up-to-date travel insurance policy and you must ask that your policy is endorsed to show you will be in a lecturer/tutor capacity on board a cruise ship.
 In our experience the insurance companies do not increase the premium required.
 Be aware that non-declaration could nullify your cover